jariarkko/cave-outliner/README.md

 ![planview](https://raw.githubusercontent.com/jariarkko/cave-outliner/main/doc/example1-planview-small.jpg)

+Notice the entrance on the left end of the cave.
 And this is one of the three resulting cross-section views:

 ![crosssection](https://raw.githubusercontent.com/jariarkko/cave-outliner/main/doc/example1-crosssection-small.jpg)